harukins/harukins.github.io/_pages/about.md

 </div>

 ## Recent News
+### June 15, 2023: Received Best Paper Award!
+Our L4DC paper won the <b>Best Paper Award<\b>!

 ### April 11, 2023: Paper accepted (oral) at L4DC!
-Our latest work entitled [In-Distribution Barrier Functions: Self-Supervised Policy Filters that Avoid Out-of-Distribution States](https://arxiv.org/abs/2301.12012) has been accepted for an oral presentation at the 5th Annual Learning for Dynamics & Control Conference.
+Our latest work entitled [In-Distribution Barrier Functions: Self-Supervised Policy Filters that Avoid Out-of-Distribution States](https://arxiv.org/abs/2301.12012) has been accepted for an oral presentation at the 5th Annual Learning for Dynamics & Control Conference (L4DC).
 The acceptance rate for oral presentations was 9.6%.
 We look forward to presenting our work in Philadelphia, USA in June!

 ### September 10, 2022: Paper accepted (oral) at CoRL!